MSaiLakshman/NumberGuessingGame/README.md

 ### Example Gameplay

-Choose the difficulty level:
+#### Choose the difficulty level:
-Option 1: Guess a number between 1 and 100.
+Option 1: Guess a number between 1 and 100. <br>
-Option 2: Guess a number between 1 and 1000.
+Option 2: Guess a number between 1 and 1000. <br>
 Start guessing the number.
 The game provides hints after each guess, such as:
-"Number too low, increase the number."
+"Number too low, increase the number." <br>
-"Number too high, decrease the number."
+"Number too high, decrease the number." <br>
-Win the game by guessing the correct number or lose by running out of time or attempts.
+Win the game by guessing the correct number or lose by running out of time or attempts.<br>
-Contributions